 Application information is available on the undergraduate admissions website.

-All students are welcome to apply, though we are only permitted to admit those who live permanently in the United States.
+All students are welcome to apply, though we are only permitted to admit those with a permanent residence in the United States.
 Undocumented students, with or without Deferred Action for Childhood Arrivals (DACA), Temporary Protected Status students, and those with asylum status are welcome and encouraged to apply and will be given full consideration for admission.
-Email us at email@example.com with questions.
+Email us at firstname.lastname@example.org with questions.